kjli03/etch-a-sketch/README.md

 # etch-a-sketch
-An etch-a-sketch in the browser!
+An etch-a-sketch in the browser with rainbow colors and increasing opacity!